AzuraCast/AzuraCast/Readme.md

 MySQL can be accessed directly by connecting to the VirtualBox instance via SSH tunnel, using the SSH username `vagrant` and password `vagrant`.

 The default MySQL `root` password is `password`.

+## Questions?
+Comments?
+Feedback?

+Ponyville Live! is a volunteer project, and we depend on your support and feedback to keep growing.

+Issues for the PVLive codebase are tracked in this repository's Issues section on Github.
+Anyone can create a new issue for the project, and you are encouraged to do so.

+If you have any further questions, comments or suggestions, just visit the [Contact Us](http://ponyvillelive.com/contact) page for more information on how to reach our team.